Our 2 in 1 waterproof jacket in Ventile and Climashield

 Even techwear is appropriating 100% waterproof cotton fabrics like Enfin Levé and this jacket made from Stotz fabric, the parent company of Ventile.

-Indeed, in the 1990s, the British Ministry of Defense struggled to satisfy its demand for a 100% waterproof cotton fabric due to the decline of English textiles.
-So they decided to contact Stotz, which already supplied 100% cotton for the Scandinavian and American armies.
+In fact, in the 90s, the British Ministry of Defense was struggling to meet its demand for a 100% waterproof cotton fabric due to the decline of English textiles.
+So they decided to contact Stotz, who were already supplying 100% cotton for the Scandinavian and American armies.

 The English were very happy with Stotz and it was logical that the Swiss manufacturer became the ideal candidate to buy Ventile.